 And then they rode off into the night.

 AN: I promise to have the next chapter up as soon as I can, but I have such a busy schedule with school.
-Hopefully, I'm able to finish this story.
 Please review, favorite, and subscribe if you liked it!
-Reviews make people update quicker!
-Sorry for the mistakes!
+Sorry for any mistakes!